AMWA-TV/nmos-parameter-registers/flow-attributes/README.md

 - **Specification:** Depends on the media type
 - **Applicability:** `urn:x-nmos:format:video`
 - **Permitted Values:**
-  - String values defined for the Flow media type, as enumerated in the schema accompanying this register
+  - Since AMWA IS-04 v1.3, string values defined for the Flow media type, as enumerated in the schema accompanying this register
   - For `video/jxsv`, the values are the level names defined by ISO/IEC 21122-2, with any white space Unicode characters omitted as per [RFC 9134][RFC-9134]
   - For example
     - `1k-1`